 Despite all that – I’m still probably going to make a writer my first hire in 2020.

 For all the reasons I mentioned above.
 They’ll free up my time, they’ll reduce my workload and my stress, they’ll help me brainstorm and do research… in other words, they’ll be the ideal assistant/first hire, even if I don’t title them as an assistant.

-If you’re interested in hiring a writer in the new year, please reach out to me at firstname.lastname@example.org.
+If you’re interested in hiring a writer in the new year, please contact me.
 Even if I don’t have the specific skill set you’re looking for, I can connect you with my personal network of high-level writers, who come from a wide variety of backgrounds and cover almost every topic imaginable.
 Whatever your business goals, I’ll see to it that you get the well-crafted words you need to help achieve them.